alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 ### Module Output

 We have included a testing environment where you can see your live code displayed in the module.
-The live module will be interactive, meaning you can hover to reveal the metadata you retrieved for each bundle. *Note:* The module output only displays active bundles by design.
+The live module will be interactive, meaning you can hover to reveal the metadata you retrieved for each bundle. *Note:* The module output only displays active bundles.

 ---